rayliverified/NavigationUtils/README.md

 The `redirectFunction` returns a `Future<bool>`.
 If the function returns `true`, the redirection is considered successful, and the navigation proceeds to the new destination.
 If it returns `false`, the navigation proceeds to the original destination.

-### URL Aliases
+## URL Aliases

 For single page apps, sometimes different URLs should map to the same Route.
-The fundamentally goes against Flutter's 1 to 1 URL to Route mapping.
+This fundamentally goes against Flutter's 1 to 1 URL to Route mapping.
 To solve this problem, the `group` parameter in the `NavigationData` class allows different URLs to map to the same page.

 #### Usage

-Define the `group` parameter in the `NavigationData` instances to group multiple routes under the same logical destination.
-The `group` parameter should be assigned the same value for all routes that belong to the same destination.
+Define the `group` parameter in `NavigationData` to group multiple routes under the same destination.

 ```dart
 NavigationData(